Title

 The Philippine National Police mandates strict adherence to human rights standards by prohibiting all forms of torture, hazing, and cruel treatment during police training and functions, ensuring accountability for violations and promoting a culture of respect for human dignity.

-Q&A (PNP MEMORANDUM CIRCULAR NO. 2011-012)
+Questions (PNP MEMORANDUM CIRCULAR NO. 2011-012)

-It took effect immediately upon approval on April 19, 2011.
+It takes effect immediately upon approval.

 Analyze Cases Smarter, Faster